pragma-/Plang/README.md

     > fn add(Number a, Number b) a + b; add(3, "4")
      Error: In function call for `add`, expected Number for parameter `b` but got String

-Since this version of `add` returns `Any`, the type of the return value will be inferred from the value being returned.
-If you prefer strict type-checking of the return value, you can specify the return type by putting its type-specifier before the function identifier:
+This version of `add` returns `Any` and its return type will be dynamically inferred at run-time from the value being returned.
+If you prefer explicit type-checking, you can place the return type-specifier before the function identifier:

     > fn Number add(Number a, Number b) a + b; print(type(add))
-     Function (Number a, Number b) -> Number
+     Function (Number, Number) -> Number

 Now Plang will throw a compile-time error if you try to do something weird like return a `String`: